vijay-shankaranand/tp/docs/UserGuide.md

 * Contacts tagged by at least one of the given tags  will be returned (i.e. `OR` search). e.g. `vendor customer` will return all contacts tagged by `vendor` and all contacts tagged by `customer`.
+* The contacts found will be based on the list that is currently displayed e.g If the current event that is selected is not linked to `Hans` who is tagged by `vendor`, `filter_by_tags vendor` will not display `Hans` in the result.

 Examples:
 * `filter_by_tag vendor` returns all contacts tagged by the tag: vendor in JobFestGo.
 * `filter_by_tag vendor customer` returns all contacts tagged by the tag: vendor and